AdobeDocs/mobile-services.fr-FR/help/universal-windows/metrics.md

    Renseigné par les méthodes `trackLocation`.

-   * Paramètre(s) de données contextuelles Analytics/Cible :
+   * Données contextuelles Analytics/Paramètre(s) Target :

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Caractéristiques de l&#39;Audience Manager :
+   * Caractéristiques de l’Audience Manager :

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`